 During the height of summer, herbaceous borders are bursting with colour and we’re finally in full swing with harvesting our veggies.
-But how do you keep your garden looking its best during this season?
+But how do you keep your garden looking its best during this season, especially when it's hot?
 We asked Ickworth's Assistant Head Gardener, Jack Lindfield, for his top tips.

 From mowing the lawn to tackling weeds...

 A garden such as Ickworth in Suffolk has extensive areas of formal lawns, herbaceous borders and not to mention over five acres of walled garden.
 But the same rules apply in any garden through the summer months, so if you’ve already got your list of garden tasks this summer, here are seven more to add to it.

 - Hoe Hoe Hoe – No, we're not talking about Christmas just yet!
 It's time to get on top of your borders and get ahead with hoeing off young weed seedlings.
 Choose a nice dry day, so that any weeds that are missed from collecting them wither away in the baking heat from the sun.
 It’s worth taking a hoe out with you every time you get in the garden, so no weeds stand a chance of bullying out your annuals and perennials.
 It's worth noting, in hot weather try limiting the amount you dig, to minimise the loss of moisture in the soil.